Carl-4000/Springboard_Intro_To_Data_Science_Thesis_Project_Repository/README.md

 This repository includes the R Markdown file for the final paper explaining this project, and a knitted html version of this paper is hosted at: https://carlrlarson.shinyapps.io/Basketball_End-Game_Analysis_Springboard/

+<a href="https://medium.com/@premiumwordsmith/visualizing-basketball-end-games-c8fdd4d757e2">A blog write-up is also hosted at Medium (roughly a 15 minute read).</a>

 <a href="https://youtu.be/mi9f62sXySA">A video presentation is included,</a> with a walkthrough of the project powerpoint provided in this file.

 This course was taught in the R programming language, and curriculum topics for this course included probability and descriptive statistics, data wrangling, data analysis, and an introduction to machine learning.